lowercasef/lowercasef/README.md

 About Me:

-Hi I'm Charles Hallstrom.
+# Hi I'm Charles.
-I'm interested in various things.
+# I'm interested in various things.
-I'm currently learning alot.
+# I'm currently learning alot.
-You can reach me online.
+# You can reach me online.